Jalen Ramsey: 2023 season

 On March 15, 2023, the Miami Dolphins traded tight end Hunter Long and a 2023 third-round pick (77th overall) to the Los Angeles Rams and in return received Ramsey.
 During training camp, he suffered a torn meniscus and was ruled out for multiple months.
-On August 31, 2023, the Dolphins placed him on injured reserve.
+On August 31, the Dolphins placed him on injured reserve.

 On October 28, 2023, the Dolphins officially activated Ramsey from injured reserve and added him to their active roster.
 Head coach Mike McDaniel immediately inserted him into the role as the No. 1 starting cornerback, supplanting Eli Apple, and paired him with Kader Kohou.

-On October 29, 2023, Ramsey made his Miami Dolphins' debut and recorded one solo tackle, a pass deflection, and intercepted a pass by Mac Jones to wide receiver Kendrick Bourne during a 31–17 win against the New England Patriots.
-In Week 11, he had one tackle, two pass deflections, and set a season-high with two interceptions off passes thrown by Aidan O'Connell as the Dolphins defeated the Las Vegas Raiders 20–13 victory.
+The next day, Ramsey made his Dolphins debut and recorded one solo tackle, a pass deflection, and intercepted a pass by Mac Jones to wide receiver Kendrick Bourne during a 31–17 victory over the New England Patriots.
+In Week 11, Ramsey had one tackle, two pass deflections, and set a season-high with two interceptions off passes thrown by Aidan O'Connell as the Dolphins defeated the Las Vegas Raiders 20–13 victory.
 He was named AFC Defensive Player of the Week for Week 11 and would also receive Pro Bowl honors for the seventh consecutive season.
 In Week 16, he collected a season-high four solo tackles during a 22–20 victory against the Dallas Cowboys.

-He started in ten games during the 2023 NFL season and recorded 22 combined tackles (18 solo), five pass deflections, and three interceptions.
+Ramsey started in ten games during the 2023 NFL season and recorded 22 combined tackles (18 solo), five pass deflections, and three interceptions.
 He was ranked 25th by his fellow players on the NFL Top 100 Players of 2024.

 2024 season

 The Dolphins hired Anthony Weaver as their new defensive coordinator after mutually parting ways with Vic Fangio.
 Head coach Mike McDaniel retained Ramsey as the No. 1 starting cornerback and he started alongside Kendall Fuller.
-On September 6, 2024, the Miami Dolphins signed Ramsey to a three–year, $72.3 million contract extension that includes $24.23 million guaranteed upon signing, making him the highest-paid cornerback in the NFL.
+On September 6, 2024, the Miami Dolphins signed Ramsey to a three–year, $72.3 million contract extension that includes $24.23 million guaranteed upon signing, making him the highest paid cornerback in the NFL.

-In Week 10, he racked up a season-high six combined tackles (four solo) as the Dolphins defeated his former team in a 23–15 victory at the Los Angeles Rams.
-The following week, Ramsey set a season-high with five solo tackles, had two pass deflections, and intercepted a pass by Gardner Minshew to wide receiver Jakobi Meyers during a 34-19 win over the Las Vegas Raiders on Week 11.
+In Week 10, he racked up six combined tackles (four solo) as the Dolphins defeated his former team in a 23–15 victory at the Los Angeles Rams.
+The following week, Ramsey had five solo tackles, had two pass deflections, and intercepted a pass by Gardner Minshew to wide receiver Jakobi Meyers during a 34-19 win over the Las Vegas Raiders on Week 11.
 He started all 17 games and finished the season with 60 combined tackles (39 solo), 11 passes defended, two interceptions, and one sack.
+He was ranked 66th by his fellow players on the NFL Top 100 Players of 2025.
 After mutually agreeing to part ways, Dolphins general manager, Chris Grier, announced that the team and Ramsey would be seeking potential trade partners on April 15, 2025.